dekuNukem/duckyPad/README.md

 duckyPad comes with **`Gateron Green`** or **`Kalih BOX Navy`** switches, both of which are firm and clicky.

-Of course, you can also install your own switches!
+Of course, you can also install your own!

 ### Keycaps